mpapenbr/iracelog-deployment/README.md

 ## Docker compose

+The docker compose variant was tested on

+- Ubuntu 20.04, Ubuntu 22.04 with
+  - docker version 20.10 installed via PPA with docker compose plugin 2.14.1

 Copy the `.env.sample` file to `.env ` and enter the credentials

 Since we start with an empty database we need to create the tables before we can proceed.